wmariuss/tfpy/README.md

 Check and apply changes (only if changes exists) in all dir(s) in the current path.
 This can be used for CI/CD.

-This was created to have a workaround for `Gitea`, `Jenkins` and use `Terraform as a Team`.
+This was created to have a workaround for `Gitea`, `Jenkins` and use `Terraform as a Team` model.
 If you want something better I highly recommend to use [Atlantis](https://www.runatlantis.io/) instead.

 ## Requirements